byteface/domonic/docs/index.rst

 (but by no means are any of them complete)

-- html : Generate html with python3 😎
+- html : Generate html with python 3 😎
-- dom : DOM API in python3 😲
+- dom : DOM API in python 3 😲
-- javascript : js API in python3 😳
+- javascript : js API in python 3 😳
-- terminal : call terminal commands with python3 😱 - NEW (*see at the end*)
+- terminal : call terminal commands with python3 😱 (*see at the end*
-- JSON : utils for loading / decorating / transforming
+- JSON : utils for loading / decorating / transformin
+- SVG : Generate svg using python (untested
+- aframe || x3d tags : auto generate 3d worlds with aframe. (see examples folder
+- dQuery - NEW.
+Recently started. utils for querying domonic. (alt + 0 for the º symbol)

 HTML TEMPLATING